kauanrod/kauanrod/README.md

 ### ⚡️ A quick introduction

-- 🔭 I’m currently working at Quality Automação's Development team.
+- 🔭 I’m currently working at WebPosto's Development team.
 - 🌱 I’m currently learning Java and Kotlin for back-end so i can be a better Full-Stack Developer.
 - 💼 I'm open to seek for new projects and opportunities.